-We here at Roomzilla love technology and how it can make office lives easier, but sometimes it’s easy to forget that technology exists to serve people, and not the other way around!
-Today we wanted to talk about how etiquette in the office, and especially in meetings, is more important than ever.
+Here at Roomzilla we love technology and how it can make office lives easier.
+But sometimes it’s easy to forget that technology exists to serve people, and not the other way around!
+Today we wanted to talk about how etiquette in the office, and especially during office meetings, is more important than ever.
 A quick internet search turns up several articles about how to book conference space and find collaboration solutions for the workplace.
 There are lots of rules, but they all come down to how we interact with our coworkers.
 As you prepare for your next meeting, approach it not with dread (that one guy who always cracks inappropriate jokes will be there), or annoyance (I don’t have time to sit in ANOTHER useless meeting) but confidence in your skills as a human.
 We’ll help!

 Once you’ve chosen a time and made your conference room reservation, communicate to your team the details of the meeting, including the agenda and the style.
-Will this be an open brainstorming session?
-Will it be a short, focused stand-up meeting?
+Will this be an open brainstorming session or a short, focused stand-up meeting?
 Will lunch be served?
 Make sure your coworkers have as much information as possible.

 Courtesy doesn’t end with the meeting.
-Be tidy during and after meeting, setting a good example for the other teams in your office.
+Be tidy during and after office meetings, setting a good example for the other teams in your workspace.
 Keep minutes and distribute action items in good time and to everyone; a clearly written plan of attack will encourage productivity and confidence.
 Finally, turn the lights off!
-Conference room lighting can be costly for your company, and we’ll be posting here in the future about energy-saving options for your conference spaces.
+Conference room lighting can be costly for your company.
+We’ll be posting here in the future about energy-saving options for your conference spaces.